11 Home Remedies for Cold and Flu in Babies & Kids

 You must also observe your child for the symptoms below when using home remedies.
 If the symptoms persist, you must immediately take your little one to a doctor.

 - Runny nose and cough with thick, greenish and yellowish secretions.

 - Sore throat and difficulty swallowing.

 - Increased respiratory rate.

 - Fever greater than 101 or 104 degrees for more than two consecutive days.

-- A high fever (100.4 degrees or higher) in babies less than 3 months old.
+- A high fever (100.4 degrees or higher) in babies under 3 months old.

-- Has a fever that does not subside after taking acetaminophen or ibuprofen.
+- Has a fever that does not subside after taking acetaminophen.